 Wood wall paneling tells a story—especially reclaimed wood paneling.
-The beauty in it is the life that it’s lived before coming to rest on a wall in your home.
+The beauty in it is the life that it’s lived before being repurposed as paneling in your home.
 While it’s not something you would in everyone’s home, we think that there is definitely a place in your house for a wood-paneled accent wall.

 You might be wondering how to get started.
 Do you pick up some pallets and add them to a wall yourself or purchase reclaimed wood from a place like MR Timbers and have it professionally installed?
-It’s hard to say if there is a right answer because it truly depends on the situation.
+There’s no right answer because it truly depends on the situation.
 Here are some of our favorite reclaimed wood wall ideas.

 DIY Pallet Walls

-Do it yourself has taken on a whole new meaning today, and the projects that individuals are attempting to accomplish themselves continue to grow larger and larger.
-Pallet walls are no exception from this.
+Do it yourself has taken on a whole new meaning today, and the projects that individuals are attempting to accomplish themselves continue to grow larger.
+Pallet walls are no exception.
 A few years back, pallet walls became extremely popular, and while you might not see them on social media quite as much, they are still very desirable.

 If you’re thinking of building your own pallet wall, check out this blog post for some helpful tips.